10 Examples of Where Online CPR Certification Can Save a Life

 1. Online CPR Certification Is Essential in Day Care Settings

-There was a time when cardiac arrest among children was seen as a rarity, reports the American Heart Association.
+There was a time when cardiac arrest among children was seen as a rarity, reports the International Liaison Committee on Resuscitation.
 Studies over the last three decades isolated non-cardiovascular problems as a cause of cardiac arrest among children.
 However, the narrative has evolved to look beyond the typical causes of arrest.
 Instead of focusing solely on electric disorders and cardiomyopathies, additional research is needed to truly identify the scope of issues contributing to cardiac arrest in children and young adults.
-A mountain of evidences supports the prevalence of electrical problems in the heart, but the lack of studies surrounding non-electrical conditions means any child could be at risk for arrest.
+A mountain of evidence supports the prevalence of electrical problems in the heart, but the lack of studies surrounding non-electrical conditions means any child could be at risk for arrest.

 2. CPR and AEDs Save Lives in Schools